wso2-extensions/esb-connector-redis/docs/workingWithListsInRedis.md

 [https://redis.io/commands/brpop](https://redis.io/commands/brpop)

-#### LInsert
+#### Inserting an element to a list
-The lInsert operation is used to insert an element before or after another element in a list.
+The lInsert operation inserts a specified element before or after an existing element in a list that is stored in a specified key.

 **lInsert**
 ```xml